awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-securestring.md

-# About Secure String Parameters<a name="sysman-paramstore-securestring"></a>
+# Secure String Parameters<a name="sysman-paramstore-securestring"></a>

 A secure string parameter is any sensitive data that needs to be stored and referenced in a secure manner\.
-If you have data that you don't want users to alter or reference in plaintext, such as passwords or license keys, create those parameters using the `SecureString` datatype\.
+If you have data that you don't want users to alter or reference in plain text, such as passwords or license keys, create those parameters using the `SecureString` datatype\.
 We recommend using secure string parameters for the following scenarios\.
-+ You want to use data/parameters across AWS services without exposing the values as plaintext in commands, functions, agent logs, or AWS CloudTrail logs\.
++ You want to use data/parameters across AWS services without exposing the values as plain text in commands, functions, agent logs, or AWS CloudTrail logs\.
 + You want to control who has access to sensitive data\.
 + You want to be able to audit when sensitive data is accessed \(AWS CloudTrail\)\.
 + You want to encrypt your sensitive data and you want to bring your own encryption keys to manage access\.